Moslihbadr/Products-Management-System/README.md

 This is a simple PMS designed for personal use, and is not currently open for contributions.
 However, feel free to fork the repository and modify the code to suit your needs.

 <h3>License</h3>
-This PMS is released under the MIT License.
+This PMS is released under the Moslihbadr License.
 Feel free to modify and distribute the code as needed, but please include attribution to the original author.

 <h3>Acknowledgements</h3>
 I hope this example README file helps you get started with your Products Management System!
 Feel free to modify it as needed to suit your specific project requirements.